CowboyLva/ebiomes/README.txt

 Several popular mods are supported - bonemeal, mobs_animal, mobs_monster, mobs_npc, mob_horse, moreblocks, flowerpot
 Additional supported mods - forgotten_monsters

-Due to its nature, it is not compatible with ethereal.
+Due to its unregistering and reregistering decorations, it is not compatible with ethereal.
 Other biome mod compatibility may vary.
+The user can DISABLE the setting to gain proper compatibility with ethereal and other mods that involve decorations.

-Retouches to vanilla - Blueberries are removed from Snowy Grassland.
+Retouches to vanilla(can be altered as of version 1.1.2) - Blueberries are removed from Snowy Grassland.
 Cowberries have taken their place, they spawn at - Snowy Grassland, Taiga, and Tundra biomes(on moss)
+If rereg_mtg_decors is disabled cowberries will only spawn in tundra and taiga.

 ## Additions